The Holy Spirit

 Jesus and the Holy Spirit –

-In the' Jesus' Video/DVD by Agape and the SP Trust, there is a great clip of a dove fluttering down and resting on Jesus' left shoulder so you could use this as a clip.
+In the’ Jesus’ DVD by Agape and the SP Trust, there is a great clip of a dove fluttering down and resting on Jesus’ left shoulder so you could use this as a clip.
+Or something like it!

 Sometimes we go to a big event or weekend away and come back and feel God isn’t as real as he was when we were away.
 A kind of Pentecost experience happens when we feel so full of the Holy Spirit.
 But then we can have a 1 Kings 19 Elijah moment as we return to ‘normal life’ and feel all depressed and tired.